 Described as standing 5 ft.
-7½ inches tall, with a fair complexion, blue eyes, and black hair, Ozro (as he preferred to be called) was first wounded in the assault on the works before Petersburg on 17 June 1864.
-This letter was written while convalescing in a Washington D.C. hospital.
+7½ inches tall, with a fair complexion, blue eyes, and black hair, Ozro (as he preferred to be called) was first battle-tested in the Wilderness where 25 out of the 42 men in his company were down or taken prisoner.
+The first letter was written just after the fighting at Cold Harbor.
+A month later he was wounded in the assault on the works before Petersburg on 17 June 1864.
+The second letter was written while Ozro was convalescing in a Washington D.C. hospital.
 After recovering from his wounds and returning to his regiment, Ozro was killed on 25 March 1865 while on picket duty in the pre-dawn attack on Fort Stedman in what proved to be Lee’s desperate attempt to break through Grant’s Petersburg defenses and threaten his supply line at City Point.

 Ozro’s wife, Lomelia Ann (Cady) Brigham, was the daughter of James Bigelow Cady of Alstead, New Hampshire.
 After Ozro’s death, Lobelia married (in 1870) Levi Bean Bickford of Hyde Park, Massachusetts.